meta-word/RingSocket/README.md

 ### Endpoint configuration

+An endpoint is unique URL/ID pair with which an app can be accessed by WebSocket clients.
+RingSocket supports configuring any number of endpoints per app within the range [1...UINT16_MAX].

 Each element of the `"endpoints"` array (see
 [App configuration](#app-configuration)) must be a JSON object containing the following keys: